myleslinder/myplanetdigital/src/documents/people/anna-tsulun.html.md

 ---
-title: "Anna Tsulún"
+title: "Anna Tsulun"
-role: "Developer"
+role: "Drupal Developer"
 tags: ["people"]
-skill: "JavaScript, Drupal, Computer Science"
+skill: "Javascript, Drupal, Computer Science"
 summary: "Nothing worth having comes easy."
 coverImageUrl: ""
-authorImageUrl: "/images/avatar/MPD-Anna-Tsulun.jpg"
+authorImageUrl: ""
 twitter:
 dribbble:
-linkedin: ""
+linkedin:
 github: "https://github.com/anna-tsulun"
 layout: person
-date: "2012-2-1"
+color: "pink"
 ---

-## Who I am
+## Who I Am

-Hi, I'm Anna and I work remotely from Chernihiv, Ukraine.
+I've been working with Myplanet since 2012 remotely from Chernihiv, Ukraine.
 I have a M. S. in Computer Science from Chernihiv State Technology University.
-I've been working for Myplanet since 2012.
 In my free time I enjoy travelling and learning languages.

 ## What I do

 At Myplanet I work as a member of Strategy and Support Group.
-I enjoy working in the team and sharing knowledge inside the group.
+I enjoy working in the team and sharing knowledge within the group.
 I like facing challenges and learning new technologies.